Comparison

 The one thing Kite does that Typora doesn't

-Typora is the better choice if you need to export — PDF, DOCX, LaTeX — or if you write on Windows and Linux as well as Mac.
-But for Mac-only developers who read more than they export, Kite does more for less.
+Typora makes sense if you write on Windows or Linux as well as Mac, or need deep CSS theme customization.
+For Mac-only developers who primarily read Markdown, Kite does more for less.

 Try Kite for $14.99.